Three Ways to Plan Database Schema Design

 One thing that helps me ‘prove’ my design, is to use a code generator like Iron Speed Designer to build a throw-away application that allows me to work with the data in a similar way as a user would.
 Users are not expected to use SQL Server Management Studio are they?
 Hopefully not!
 I find it to be a real-time saver to quickly build an application and fiddle with the data and see how it all comes together.
 Then, I correct bad relationships or datatypes and generate another app.
 Once I am comfortable with the database, THEN I create the real application.

 Need more help with your database schema design?
-Get in touch with our database experts for a free database consultation to learn how we can help!
+Get in touch with our database experts for a complimentary database assessment to learn how we can help!